What you get out of this

 Using themes for research

-Before picking a Shopify theme, scroll through them to conduct research.
+Before picking a Shopify theme, scroll through them in the Shopify Theme Store to conduct research.
 Filter by industry type and catalog size to get a sense of the range of layouts and styles.
 Just absorbing the different options can give you insights into how your products should be displayed for visual and clickable appeal.

 Look at how themes display on both mobile and desktop.
 Nearly 75% of ecommerce sales happen through mobile.